gazialankus/pop_snack_stateless_bug/README.md

 Here's what to do to reproduce this bug:
 1. Press the button twice to get to the third page, which contains a TextField and a Button.
-2. Write something in that text field and hit that button.
+2. Tap that text field to focus it and hit that button.
 3. Surprise!
 Only then _scaffoldKey.currentState becomes null and we get `04:38:57.385 25 info flutter.tools NoSuchMethodError: The getter 'className' was called on null.`

-Making the last widget (`Page3`) stateful fixes this.
+If you don't focus the TextField, this won't happen.

+Using `Builder` instead of `GlobalKey` to get to the `Scaffold` did not help.